rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Document formatting with headings, admonitions, tables, numbered lists, and block quotes can add clarity to your document.
 When using admonitions, take care to pick the correct type.
 This can make it easier to visually see the importance of the particular admonition.

 You do not *have* to use advanced formatting options.
-Overuse of special elements can add clutter where none is needed.
+Overuse of special elements can add clutter.
 Learning to use these formatting items conservatively and well can be very helpful to get your point across in a document.

 Lastly, to make formatting easier, consider changing your markdown editor's TAB value to four (4) spaces.